-THE SCHOOL BOARD OF FINANCES MIAMI-DADE COUNTY 6320.02/page 21 of 36 1 Upon receipt of M/WBE certification or re-certification 2 applications, the OEO shall review all enclosed forms, 3 affidavits and documentation, and determine whether the 4 applicant satisfies the eligibility requirements.
-All applicants 5 shall be notified in writing as to whether they are eligible.
-6 The OEO shall also provide to ineligible applicants in writing 7 the basis for the denial of eligibility and the right to request 8 an appeal.
-Applicants determined ineligible shall not be 9 eligible to submit a new application for at least one (1) year 10 after the date of the notice of denial of eligibility.
-11 All certified M/WBEs will be included in the District's M/WBE 12 Directory which will be regularly updated and provided to 13 school sites.
-M/WBEs must notify the OEO within fifteen (15) days, of any 14 15 material changes to the company's ownership and/or 16 management of the firm.
-Any misrepresentation by a company of its M/WBE status shall be grounds for 17 18 termination of any contract awarded based on the 19 Violations may also subject misrepresentation.
-20 signatories to any other statutory penalties and Board 21 policies.
-22 M/WBE certification shall be valid for a three (3) year period.
-23 Certified M/WBEs shall not request a change in their 24 minority/woman designation, to another minority designation 25 during the certification period, unless changes are due to 26 extenuating circumstances.
-27 The Board may honor a valid minority business certification 28 granted by another agency if the agency's requirements are 29 consistent with the District's M/WBE certification criteria.
-30 The Superintendent may develop procedures to implement 31 this policy.
-32 An M/WBE must apply for recertification at least thirty (30) 33 days prior to the certification expiration.
-A Board M/WBE 34 Recertification Form may be submitted only if an M/WBE's 35 certificate has not expired and no material changes have 36 occurred in the ownership and control of the M/WBE.
-If 37 certification has expired, the M/WBE must submit a new 38 application.
+- 3. Upon receipt of M/WBE certification or re-certification applications, the OEO shall review all enclosed forms, affidavits and documentation, and determine whether the applicant satisfies the eligibility requirements.
+All applicants shall be notified in writing as to whether they are eligible.
+The OEO shall also provide to ineligible applicants in writing the basis for the denial of eligibility and the right to request an appeal.
+Applicants determined ineligible shall not be eligible to submit a new application for at least one (1) year after the date of the notice of denial of eligibility. - 4.
+All certified M/WBEs will be included in the District's M/WBE Directory which will be regularly updated and provided to school sites. - M/WBEs must notify the OEO within fifteen (15) days, of any material changes to the company's ownership and/or management of the firm.
+Any misrepresentation by a company of its M/WBE status shall be grounds for termination of any contract awarded based on the misrepresentation.
+Violations may also subject the signatories to any other statutory penalties and Board policies. - 6.
+M/WBE certification shall be valid for a three (3) year period.

-An M/WBE may be decertified if the firm no longer meets the

-certification requirements; for failure to comply with the

-Board's M/WBE policies and procedures regarding requests

-for information or documents pertaining to ownership,

-control, or operation of the business; failure to submit a
+Certified M/WBEs shall not request a change in their minority/woman designation, to another minority designation during the certification period, unless changes are due to extenuating circumstances. - 7.
+The Board may honor a valid minority business certification granted by another agency if the agency's requirements are consistent with the District's M/WBE certification criteria.

+The Superintendent may develop procedures to implement this policy. - 8.
+An M/WBE must apply for recertification at least thirty (30) days prior to the certification expiration.
+A Board M/WBE Recertification Form may be submitted only if an M/WBE's certificate has not expired and no material changes have occurred in the ownership and control of the M/WBE.
+If certification has expired, the M/WBE must submit a new application. - 9.
+An M/WBE may be decertified if the firm no longer meets the certification requirements; for failure to comply with the Board's M/WBE policies and procedures regarding requests for information or documents pertaining to ownership, control, or operation of the business; failure to submit a complete M/WBE Recertification Application; debarment; or by written request from the firm's minority/women owners for voluntary removal from the M/WBE Directory.